aplauche/bulk-image-resize/README.md

 - Add more verbose logging
 - Add more robust mime-type based file validation
 - minor UI enhancements
+- Change output dir name to "resized-images"

 ---
 **v0.1.1**
 - Change prompts to be more concise
-- Change output dir name to "full-site-screenshots"

 ---